 Many foreign nationals know that they want to become lawful permanent residents of the United States.
 In many cases, they have work or personal reasons driving their need to get Green Cards quickly.

-In this article, we’ll describe the various Green Card options available so you can pick the one that’s best for your situation.
+This article helps you find the fastest way to get a U.S. Green Card.
+We’ll describe the various routes available so you can pick the one that’s best for your situation.

-For most foreign nationals who have the required investment capital, the EB-5 Immigrant Investor Program is currently the fastest route to U.S. lawful permanent resident status.
+For those who can afford the investment capital, an EB-5 visa is currently the fastest route to U.S. lawful permanent resident status.
 We’ll provide an overview of it later in this post.

 However, this program may not suit everyone.
 Alternative options may be a better fit for some individuals.